 We finance our operations primarily through cash generated from our operating activities.
-For 2012, we had operating cash flow of \$279.8 million, which was the highest in the Company's history and an increase of 9% over 2011.
+For 2013, we had operating cash flow of \$315.7 million, which was the highest in the Company's history and represented an increase of 13% over 2012.
 Our operating cash flow has been continuously enhanced by the leverage characteristics of our subscription-based business model as well as our focus on operational efficiencies.
-Revenues in our Research segment, which increased 12% in 2012 compared to 2011, constituted 70% and 69% of our total revenues in 2012 and 2011, respectively.
+Revenues in our Research segment, which increased 12% in 2013 compared to 2012, constituted 71% and 70% of our total revenues in 2013 and 2012, respectively.
 Our Research contracts generally renew annually and typically are paid in advance, and combined with a strong customer retention rate and high incremental margins, has generally resulted in strong growth in operating cash flow each year.
-Our cash flow generation has also been enhanced by our continuing efforts to improve the operating efficiencies of our businesses as well as the effective management of our working capital as we increase our sales volume.
+Our cash flow generation has also benefited from our continuing efforts to improve the operating efficiencies of our businesses as well as a focus on the optimal management of our working capital as we increase our sales volume.

-In addition to the strong increase in our operating cash flows, we also had almost \$300.0 million of cash and cash equivalents at year-end 2012, which was the highest cash balance in the Company's history, and \$347.0 million of available borrowing capacity under our revolving credit facility at year-end 2012.
+In addition to the strong increase in our operating cash flows, we also had almost \$424.0 million of cash and cash equivalents at year-end 2013, which was the highest cash balance in the Company's history.
+We refinanced our debt in 2013 to take advantage of favorable market conditions and we had \$541.1 million of available borrowing capacity under our revolving credit facility at year-end 2013.
 We believe that our strong operating cash flow, as well as our existing cash balances and our available borrowing capacity, provide us with adequate liquidity to meet our currently anticipated needs.